 Your salary is important, but also so are bonuses, overtime and commission.
 Lenders all take different views on how they assess that income.

 Chances are, if you visit five high street banks you’d probably end up with five different mortgage totals.
-So that’s our job – to compare the options for you and find you the most suitable way to borrow for a home.
+So that’s our job – to compare the options for you and find you a suitable way to borrow for a home.

 What deposit does a First Time Buyer need?